eskalacja/website-scanner/README.md

 - `APP_ROOT_URL` - required, url that scanner uses as a starting point (first page).
 - `APP_VERBOSE=false` - optional, if set (to anything that's not 0), app will log in verbose mode.
 - `APP_SLEEP_TIME=25` - optional, how long (in ms) process will sleep between uptime tests and browsing next page.
-- `APP_TIMEOUT=600000` - after how long (in ms) process must abort running and exit with code 1.
+- `APP_TIMEOUT=0` - optional, after how long (in ms) process must abort running and exit with code 1.
 - `APP_NO_SANDBOX_MODE=1` - optional, if set (to anything that's not 0), app will use Chromium browser in a non-sandbox mode.
-- `APP_LINKS_LIMIT=number` - optional, when set scan would stop after reaching the gathered links limit
+- `APP_LINKS_LIMIT=0` - optional, when set scan would stop after reaching the gathered links limit